 This has happened in the case of Russians in the Chechen conflict, Americans in the Vietnam War, Israeli Jews in the Israeli-Palestinian conflict, Turks in their conflict with Kurds, or Sinhalese in the Sri Lanka conflict.

-As I see it, victimhood feeds into a number of other traits, two of which are powerlessness and vulnerability, though one can make claims to these without claiming to be a victim.
+As I see it, victimhood feeds into a number of other traits, two of which are powerlessness and vulnerability (though one can make claims to these without claiming to be a victim).
 These in turn allow one to avoid being held accountable and to garner sympathy for one’s predicament.
 What has allowed this to happen, so I speculate, is an increased social acceptance of powerlessness and vulnerability.
-In many ways that acceptance is a good thing – a person’s or group of people’s value should not be determined based on how powerful or invulnerable they are, at least not to a large degree, because those things are largely out of their control – but it also allows us to be exploited by bad actors who claim to be these things for purely instrumental purposes, a phenomenon the absurdity of which is revealed now that it is taken to its logical endpoint – now that it’s appearing among the most powerful people and nations on Earth.
+In many ways that acceptance is a good thing – a person’s or group’s value should not be determined based on how powerful or protected they are, at least not to a large degree, because those things are largely out of their control – but it also allows bad actors to exploit onlookers by making claims to these things for purely instrumental purposes, a phenomenon the absurdity of which is revealed now that it is taken to its logical endpoint – now that it’s appearing among some of the most powerful people and nations on Earth.

 On May 11th, one Israeli was killed and four Palestinians; on May 12th, four Israelis and 21 Palestinians were killed.
 But of course that is irrelevant here.
 What the PR crew who wrote the tweet is trying to do is conjure a mood. ↩︎